-Below are some of the Logos we have created over the last few years for some of our clients.
-Now… a logo does not make a brand – which is a common mis-conception.
+Below are some of the logos and brands we have created over the last few years for some of our clients.
+Now… a logo does not make a brand – this is a common mis-conception.
 We have laid out some basics to branding in the section below “Branding 101 – Basics on how to brand your company” .
 If you want to have a chat about Branding and building yours – contact us below:

 Why not check out some of the other services we offer: